 One reason I love living in Michigan is that the sun is out until 9PM in the middle of July.
 I keep reminding myself of this fact when it gets dark at 5PM in January.
 Needless to say, during these cold and dark Winter evenings, nothing warms up our house like a cozy casserole.
 My Tuna Noodle Casserole is inspired by my mother’s recipe with a few Liz’s Lemon Bowl twists.
 One aspect I didn’t change is the addition of plain yogurt.
 My mom always incorporates yogurt into her casseroles for added tanginess and extra creaminess.
 This easy addition also adds calcium and richness without a lot of fat and calories.
 That being said, I had a few ideas on how I could make this healthier version even tastier and more nutritious.
 Here is a full breakdown of the changes I made:

-- Swapped Cream of Mushroom Soup (hello modified food starch!) with sauted mushrooms, plain yogurt and fat free milk.
+Swap Cream of Mushroom Soup (hello modified food starch!) with sauteed mushrooms, plain yogurt, and fat-free milk.

-- Traded the standard shredded mozzarella cheese with lower calorie, more flavorful parrmesan cheese.
+Trade the standard shredded mozzarella cheese with lower-calorie, more flavorful Parmesan cheese.

-- In leui of French’s Fried Onions or bread crumbs I used whole grain panko.
-Since panko is made without the crust, is is lower in calorie than standard bread crumbs and much flakier and crispier.
+In lieu of French’s Fried Onions or bread crumbs I used whole-grain panko.
+Since panko is made without the crust, is lower in calorie than standard bread crumbs and much flakier and crispier.

 What’s not to love?
 Your fork is waiting.

 - 1 large onion diced

 - 8 oz sliced baby bella mushrooms or white button

 - 1 c green peas

 - 1 clove garlic grated